 FAQs: Will Work in the Cannabis Industry Affect My Green Card Application?

 Illinois and other states have decriminalized the use of marijuana, but cannabis and it’s derivative products remain a controlled substance under United States federal law.
-It is illegal to use, sell, possess, produce, grow or distribute the substance under federal law.
+It is illegal to use, sell, possess, produce, grow or distribute the substance.
 Any involvement with the cannabis industry, including ownership or work in the industry, may affect a non-citizens’ ability to establish a good moral character (GMC), which is a prerequisite for a green card or for citizenship.

 Under an April policy alert issued by U.S. Citizenship and Immigration Services (USCIS), possession or use marijuana—even in a state where it is legal can bar them from establishing good moral character: